 The Zen of Hosting: Part 7 - MOSS

-Next up on the technology list I want to profile in the series is Microsoft Office SharePoint Server (MOSS), which you may think is easy since HMC supports it's little brother Windows SharePoint Services (WSS).
-Unfortunately the added complexity MOSS brings adds significant challenges to the mix and the first question is how do you do deal with users in MOSS while keeping the customers separate?
-Dealing with users means that you must provide all the functionality of the authentication system and any web part in MOSS (like the People Picker) while making sure one customer doesn't see anything or anyone from another customer.
+Next up on the technology list I want to profile in the series is Microsoft Office SharePoint Server (MOSS), which you may think is easy since HMC supports its little brother, Windows SharePoint Services (WSS).
+Unfortunately, the added complexity MOSS brings adds significant challenges to the mix, and the first question is: How do you deal with users in MOSS while keeping customers separate?
+Dealing with users means that you must provide all the functionality of the authentication system—and any web part in MOSS (like the People Picker)—while making sure one customer doesn’t see anything or anyone from another customer.

-Well the answer is easy, use a custom authentication provider.
-The out of the box the AD provider is not up to the task as it means that all users can see all others.
-Next thought would be to use the forms based one, but that means additional replication of users from AD to a database which is also a pain.
-MOSS also includes a generic LDAP provider which seems like the perfect fit as you can specify the root OU to start from (so limiting what each site can see), but this provider is very error prone due to the HMC structure/properties so in the end you are better off building your own LDAP one.
-So all you need to do once the custom authentication provider is build a custom provider for HMC which setups and manages the site creation and feeds the information on what a customer has directly to HMC.
+Well, the answer is easy: use a custom authentication provider.
+Out of the box, the AD provider is not up to the task, as it means all users can see everyone else.
+The next thought might be to use the forms-based one, but that means additional replication of users from AD to a database, which is also a pain.
+MOSS also includes a generic LDAP provider, which seems like the perfect fit—you can specify the root OU to start from (thus limiting what each site can see)—but this provider is very error-prone due to the HMC structure/properties, so in the end, you’re better off building your own LDAP provider.
+So all you need to do once the custom authentication provider is built is to create a custom provider for HMC, which sets up and manages site creation and feeds the information on what a customer has directly to HMC.